Top Hotel Working Capital Financing Options Every Hospitality Operator Should Know

 Equity financing involves raising capital by selling ownership stakes in the hotel property to investors.
 These investors, in return, share in the profits and risks of the project.
 Unlike debt financing, equity financing does not require repayment, but it does mean sharing control and profits with investors.

-This type of financing is commonly used for larger-scale hotel projects, where debt alone may not suffice or where the project is considered higher risk.
+Equity is rarely used for working capital needs, as middle-market operators typically prioritize non-dilutive solutions that preserve control and avoid long-term return erosion.
 While it can lower the debt burden on the project, it also dilutes ownership and reduces the return on investment for the original owners.

 Mezzanine Financing